AssetFetch/spec/spec.md

 The name is a string composed of lowercase alphanumerical characters, underscores and dots.

 Datablock names contain either 0 or 1 instances of the dot (`.`) character which is used to indicate that a datablock has multiple variations.
-In this case the part before the dot separator is considered the "base name" of the datablock and the part after it the "variation name".
+The part before the dot separator is considered the "base name" of the datablock and the part after it (if it exists) the "variation name".

 A resource MUST NOT carry two datablocks that share the same base name.

 The resulting regular expression for all datablock names is `^[a-z0-9_]+(\.[a-z0-9_]+)?$`.